-Quizzes/Discussions: During the semester you will complete a minimum total of 8-10 Blackboard Quizzes and/or Discussion Boards (see either "Tests and Quizzes" or "Discussions").
-However similar to the tests, it is the responsibility of the student to take ALL quizzes on their scheduled dates.
+ONLINE Quizzes/Discussions: During the semester you will complete a minimum of 30 Quizzes and/or Discussions; like the Tests, it is the responsibility of the student to take ALL quizzes and complete all assignments on their scheduled dates.
 However, unlike the tests, there are NO make-up quizzes.